-Pursuant to the terms of the subscription agreements, the Company filed a Form S-3 Registration Statement on April 5, 2012 (as amended by Amendment No. 1, filed May 2, 2012 and declared effective on May 11, 2012, "the Registration Statement") (file no. 333-180600), to register the Common Stock and the Common Stock underlying the Private Placement Warrants and thereby enable the resale of the Common Stock.
-The Company will not receive any proceeds from the sale of the Common Stock under such Registration Statement.
+Pursuant to the terms of the subscription agreements, the Company filed a Form S-3 Registration Statement on May 24, 2012 (as amended by Amendment No. 1, filed June 18, 2012 and declared effective on June 28, 2012, the "Registration Statement") (file no. 333-181673), to register the Common Stock and the Common Stock underlying the Warrants and thereby enable the resale of the Common Stock.
+The Company will not receive any proceeds from the resale of the Common Stock under such Registration Statement.